Improved Direct Product Theorems for Randomized Query Complexity: Introduction

-Suppose some Boolean function $f(x)$ on $n$ input bits is `hard to compute' for a certain computational model.
-It seems that computing the $k$-tuple $f^{\otimes k}(x^1, \ldots, x^k) := (f(x^1), \ldots, f(x^k))$ on independent inputs $x^1, \ldots, x^k$ should be `even harder'.
-The intuition is that the $k$ tasks to be performed appear separate and unrelated, and that with more tasks there are more chances to make a mistake.
-One way to make this idea more precise is the so-called \emph{direct product problem}.
-In this approach, we try to prove statements of the following form: \begin{quotation} \textit{Suppose every algorithm using resources at most $T$ has success probability at most $ p$ in computing $f$.
-Then, every algorithm using resources at most $T'$ has success probability at most $p'$ in computing $f^{\otimes k}$ on $k$ independent inputs to $f$.} \end{quotation} Such a result is called a \emph{direct product theorem (DPT)}.
+Suppose some Boolean function $f(x)$ on $n$ input bits is ``hard to compute'' for a certain computational model.
+It seems that computing the $k$-tuple $f^{\otimes k}(x^1, \ldots, x^k) := (f(x^1), \ldots, f(x^k))$ on independent inputs $x^1, \ldots, x^k$ should be ``even harder.''
+The intuition is that the $k$ tasks to be performed appear separate and unrelated, and that with more tasks one is more likely to make a mistake.
+One way to make this idea more precise is to study the \emph{direct product problem}, in which we try to prove statements of the following form:

+\textit{Suppose every algorithm using resources at most $T$ has success probability at most $ p$ in computing $f$.
+Then, every algorithm using resources at most $T'$ has success probability at most $p'$ in computing $f^{\otimes k}$ on $k$ independent inputs to $f$.}

+Such a result is called a \emph{direct product theorem (DPT)}.
 The direct product problem can be contrasted with a second, related question, the \emph{direct sum problem}, which studies how the complexity of solving $k$ instances of a problem scales with $k$, when we are only interested in algorithms which succeed with high probability (or probability 1).
 For a recent overview of the direct sum problem in query complexity, and proofs of some new results, see~\cite{JKS}.

 Depending on the computational model and our interests, $T$ and $T'$ might measure time, communication, or any other resource.
 The success probability could be with respect to some input distribution $\mu$, in which case it is natural to assume in the $k$-fold setting that the inputs are drawn independently from $\mu$; we call this the \emph{average-case} setting.
 However, one can also consider the case where $p$ is a bound on the \emph{worst-case} success probability of a randomized algorithm, ranging over all inputs to $f$; we then try to establish an upper-bound $p'$ on the worst-case success probability of query-bounded algorithms for $f^{\otimes k}$.
 The strength of a direct product theorem can be measured in terms of the dependence of the parameters $T', p'$ on $T, p, k$, and, possibly, on the function $f$ itself.
-We want $T'$ to be large and $p'$ to be small, to establish that the $k$-fold problem is indeed `very hard'.
+We want $T'$ to be large and $p'$ to be small, to establish that the $k$-fold problem is indeed ``very hard.''